alexdesign001/Library/README.md

 # The Open Source for User Experience (UX) Readings
-This is a curated list of readings about UX
+This is a curated list of readings about UX by UXE Lab

 ## User Experience Design (UXD)
 | Title |